import asyncio

 raise ValueError("No agents were loaded.
 Please check your imports.")

-initial_default = get_default_agent()
+configured_default = get_default_agent()

-if initial_default not in self.agents:
+if configured_default in self.agents:

 new_default = list(self.agents.keys())[0]